Sage-Bionetworks/metanetwork/README.md

 detailed documentaition on this file see: `metanetwork/inst/confighelp/Network_Wrapper_Config_Documentation.Rmd`.
 For example configuration files see:
 `metanetwork/inst/config/network-construction/`.

+Note that if you're going to make a consensus network the `output_name:` configuration variable is very important.
+All networks need to have a common string following the network type.
+This is required for programatic location of the induvidual networks within a given synapse Project/folder.

 Each network type is built with a single run command passed into the docker container that is already running in detached mode.
 An example run command from a sample configuration file is: